beacom/literary-answers/introduction-to-algorithms/chapter-1.md

    midpoint <- midpoint + (midpoint / 2)
  return NIL
 ```
-The worst case running time is Θ(log<sub>2</sub> n) because each iteration eliminate half the elements from the remain search space.
+The worst case running time is Θ(log<sub>2</sub> n) because each iteration eliminates half the elements from the remaining search space.
 In the case of eight elements, log<sub>2</sub> 8 = 3, in which three corresponds to the number of iterations needed to find the element or conclude that it doesn't exist.

 ### 1.3-6
 Observe that the **while** loop of lines 5-7 of the `INSERTION-SORT` procedure in Section 1.1 uses a linear search to scan (backward) through the sorted subarray A[1..j-1].
 Can we use a binary search (see Exercise 1.3-5) instead to improve the overall worst-case running time of insertion sort to Θ(n lg n)?

-No, because that part of the algorithm is also shifting the elements in the array in order to insert the current key value into the correct location.
+No, because that part of the algorithm also shifts the array's elements to insert the current key value into the correct location.
 So every element must be processed.

 ### 1.3-7
 Describe a Θ(n lg n)-time algorithm that, given a set _S_ of _n_ real numbers and another real number _x_, determines whether or not there exist two elements in _S_ whose sum is exactly _x_.